Corey Bailey

 The Tie-off groove is that groove at the end of the last recording on either side of

 a record.
-It consists of two parts: The lead-out groove which leads the stylus to
+It consists of two parts; The lead-out groove guides the stylus to the

 stylus from wandering into the label area.
 The locked groove part of the tie-off

-also serves to trigger the mechanism of automatic record changers by virtue of
+groove also serves to trigger the mechanism of automatic record changers by

-its small diameter.
-The lead-out groove and the circular locked groove are usually
+virtue of its small diameter.
+The lead-out groove and the circular locked groove

-silent however, some inventive artists have used this groove to create a loop of
+are usually silent however, some inventive artists have used this groove to create

 Tonearm